3 observations after Sixers' winning streak ends with tight loss to Pacers

 The Sixers are now 1-1 and the Pacers 2-0 in East Group A of the NBA's in-season tournament.
 The Sixers’ third of four group-play games will be Friday night against the Hawks.

-The Sixers’ Nicolas Batum (personal reasons) and Kelly Oubre Jr. (fractured rib) were out.
-Sixers head coach Nick Nurse said pregame that Oubre was “in good spirits” when he’d visited the 27-year-old wing Monday.
+Nicolas Batum (personal reasons) and Kelly Oubre Jr. (fractured rib) were out Tuesday.
+Sixers head coach Nick Nurse said pregame that Oubre was “in good spirits” when he’d visited him the day prior.

 NBA